Sometimes it may be better to rent assistive technology, rather than buy it.

 You might be able to get a new plan with funding for repairs.

 We’ll have to check if this meets all the NDIS funding criteria.

 What if you need repairs for a powered mobility device or prosthetic?

-We include quote required funding for powered mobility devices or prostheses more than 2 years old.
+We include funding for repairs and maintenance to powered mobility devices or prostheses more than 2 years old.

-If you need major repairs, give your local area coordinator, early childhood partner or planner a quote.
+If you need major repairs, and you don’t have enough funding for the repair, we might ask you to give your local area coordinator, early childhood partner or planner a quote.

 Sometimes it’s better to replace damaged or broken assistive technology than repair it.

-In this case we’ll initiate a plan reassessment to give you funding to replace your assistive technology.
+In this case we can initiate a plan change to give you funding to replace your assistive technology.

 What if you need urgent repairs?

 You should try to get repairs and maintenance done during normal business hours unless it’s urgent.

-If you need an urgent repair and don’t have enough funding in your budget, contact the National Contact Centre .
+If you need an urgent repair and don’t have enough funding in your budget, talk to your my NDIS contact or contact the National Contact Centre .

 We’ll let you know the next steps.